 - Oklahoma has the lowest electric rates in the U.S.

-- Livability ranks Oklahoma City as one of the best places to get a fresh start.
+- Livability recently ranked Oklahoma City as one of the best places for people to get a fresh start.

 - Water taxis, private charters, and dinner cruises are easy to find in Downtown Oklahoma City’s Bricktown Entertainment District.